Partho/Coursera-ML-Regression/README.md

 Consist of iPython notebooks with implementation of regression techniques like Lasso/Ridge Regression.

-Course conducted by Professor Carlos Guestrin of University of Washington.
+Course conducted by Professor Emily Fox of University of Washington.

 Following is the certificate received: